 - You can’t get a new Chase Sapphire Preferred or Chase Sapphire Reserve card if you already have a Sapphire card.
 Pretty simple.

-Small business cards usually don’t count towards your cap of two cards.
-And you should wait six months between applications for all Capital One cards because they generally only approve one card per six months.
+Capital One generally limits the number of personal credit cards to two.
+Small business cards usually don’t count towards your cap of two cards and you should wait six months between applications for all Capital One cards because they generally only approve one card per six months.

 Most cards with annual fees are worth opening for both the welcome offer and the long term benefits.

+You should never have to pay for foreign transaction fees.
 There are a few no-annual-fee credit cards that don’t have foreign transaction fees, like the Capital One SavorOne Cash Rewards Credit Card.
-I always carry cards with no annual fee and no foreign transaction fees in my wallet because it saves me money and builds my credit.
+I always hold onto cards with no annual fee and no foreign transaction fees because it saves me money and builds my credit.

+Big welcome offers are great, but don’t choose a card solely based on cash back or points earned as part of the intro offer.
 For example, the Chase Freedom offers $150 bonus (15,000 Chase Ultimate Rewards points) after you spend $500 on purchases within the first three months of account opening.

-For example, the Chase Freedom Unlimited card comes with extended warranty protection.
-With this coverage, you’ll get an additional year of warranty on eligible warranties of three years or less, up to a maximum of $10,000 per claim, and a maximum of $50,000 per account.
+Also consider perks like rental car insurance, extended warranty protection and trip or baggage delay coverage, when you’re deciding if a card could benefit you.
+For example, the Chase Freedom Unlimited® card comes with extended warranty protection.
+With this coverage, you’ll get an additional year of warranty on eligible warranties of three years or less, up to a maximum of $10,000 per claim and a maximum of $50,000 per account.
 Here’s our review of the Chase Freedom Unlimited for more details.

 It’s easy to make mistakes with cash-back credit cards, especially if you’re a beginner.
 Make the most of your rewards by avoiding common pitfalls like: